 What about childcare?

-Childcare is available during both worship services for babies through preschoolers.
+Right now we are currently not having childcare due to COVID-19.
+Normally Childcare is available during both worship services for babies through preschoolers.
 Please sign in at the Family Welcome Center located at the main entrance facing Huguenot Road.
 We offer a safe environment with screened volunteers and security tags for children and workers.